ChunMinChang/blog/_posts/2020-12-18-avif-transparency-support-in-firefox.md

 To be honest, I am just lucky enough to pick this topic to implement the last piece.
 Most of the hard works are done by our excellent [`mp4parse-rust`](https://github.com/mozilla/mp4parse-rust) developers and the [original AVIF decoder author][BMO1625363].
-What I did is just to use these APIs to do demux and decode, then feed the decoded data to the graphics rendering pipeline in Firefox.
+What I did is just to expose and use the right APIs to do demux and decode, then feed the decoded data to the graphic rendering pipeline in Firefox.
 ## Before v.s.
 After

 |                  | Before (w/ green background) | After (w/ green background) |